 Wonder no more!
 Dairy-free chocolate Easter eggs exist – and they’re easier to find than you think ….

-These Australian made vegan, gluten-free eggs come in Milk Chocolate, Almond, Macadamia, and Salted Caramel variations and are on shelves in so many shops across Australia, including:
+These Australian-made vegan, gluten-free eggs come in Golden Comb, Mint Crunch, Macadamia, Hot Cross Bun and Peanut Butter and Strawberry variations and are on shelves in so many shops across Australia, including:

 Note: different flavours may be exclusive to different stores.

 The closure of Treat Dreams in 2022 left a creme egg-shaped hole in all our hearts.
 Now, Vegan Grocery Shop.
 The Green Edge and Vegan Perfection have brought in the Mummy Meagz “Chuckie Egg” filled with a gooey fondant centre and made with creamy oat milk chocolate.